nnonickreal/open-qore/docs/USAGE.md

 ### step 2: run the patcher

-1.  open your terminal in the `open-qore` project directory.
+1.  open your terminal in the `open-qore/patcher` directory.
 2.  run the script using the command:
     ```
     python open-qore.py